guntisx/DeepLearningCourse/README.md

 ### How these videos were voiced and transcribed?

-Videos were subtitled and voiced using SELMA UC0 available at: https://github.com/SELMA-project/UC0-OpenSource
+Videos were subtitled and voiced using SELMA UC0 OpenSource software available at: https://github.com/SELMA-project/UC0-OpenSource